Table of Contents

 10. Bond: All selected candidates must sign a bond to serve the government for a minimum period of five years.

-The Indian Police Service (IPS) is the most prestigious and sought-after service in India.
-IPS officers are responsible for maintaining law and order in the country.
-They are appointed by the Government of India in each state or union territory of India.
+IPS is appointed by the Government of India in each state or union territory of India.
 The selection process for the IPS starts with the Union Public Services Commission (UPSC) exam.

 This exam is conducted every year and is one of the most competitive examinations in India.
 Candidates need to clear this exam to be eligible for the IPS.
 Once the UPSC exam is cleared, the candidate needs to appear for the Personality Test.
 This is an interview conducted by a board of senior IPS officers.